Blog

 Read more about meeting the needs of luxury travelers in our guide

-Food-focused travelers plan their next trip around restaurants, markets, and local specialties – and expect their hotel to either be part of that story or help them access it easily.
+Foodie travelers plan their trip around restaurants, markets and local specialties.
+They expect the hotel to either be part of that story or help them access it easily.

-These guests often do their research.
-They follow chefs on Instagram, read menus before they book, and scan reviews for signs of real culinary thought.
+These guests do their research.
+They follow chefs on Instagram, read menus before they book and scan reviews for signs of real culinary thought.

-• On-site dining that’s consistent, well-reviewed and stands out
+• On-site dining that's consistent, well-reviewed and distinctive

-• Real recommendations from staff, not a list of restaurants in the area
+• Real recommendations from staff, not a photocopied list of nearby restaurants

 What hotels can do: